hweij/rgb_controller_d1_mini/README.md

 This software allows you to set up a remotely controlled RGB-strip using a (Wemos) D1 Mini based on the ESP8266.

-This project was created using platformio.
-Furthermore, node has been installed for running a local server to simulate and test the behavior of the device.
+This project was created using Platformio with Visual Studio Code.
+Furthermore, node has been installed for running a local web server to simulate and test the behavior of the device.

 To upload the code, follow these steps: